kernelwernel/VMAware/docs/documentation.md

 - `Bochs`

 If none were detected, it will return `Unknown`.
 It's often NOT going to produce a satisfying result due to technical difficulties with accomplishing this, on top of being highly dependent on what mechanisms detected a VM.
 Don't rely on this function for critical operations as if it's your golden bullet.
-Roughly 75% of the time it'll simply return `Unknown`.
+Roughly 75% of the time it'll simply return `Unknown`, assuming it is actually running under a VM.

 ```cpp
 #include "vmaware.hpp"